Limbo With the Functions of Your Limbic System

 Here are some of the different parts of the limbic system and how they affect you:

 Shaped like a small almond, the amygdala is located in each of the left and right temporal lobes.
-It’s known as “the emotional center of the brain,” because it is involved in evaluating the emotional intake of different situations (for example, when you feel happy because you received an awesome grade on your math exam or when you might be frustrated because the heavy traffic is making you late for work).
+It’s known as “the emotional center of the brain,” because it is involved in evaluating the emotional intake of different situations or emotional intelligence (for example, when you feel happy because you received an awesome grade on your math exam or when you might be frustrated because the heavy traffic is making you late for work).
 The amygdala is what makes the brain recognize potential threats (like if you are hiking in the lone woods and suddenly you hear the loud footsteps of a bear coming toward you).
 It helps your body prepare for fight-or-flight reactions by increasing your heart and breathing rate.
 The amygdala is also responsible for understanding rewards or punishments, a psychological concept known as reinforcement coined by the classical and operant conditioning experiments of Ivan Pavlov.

 The amygdala works by being stimulated through the electrical forces of neurotransmitters (understand the different types of neurotransmitters).
 Many times, when this stimulation is very high, we show physical acts of aggression, like throwing tantrums, screaming, or hitting objects.
 If the amygdala was removed from the human brain, then we would all become extremely tame and no longer respond to things that previously caused us frustration or annoyance.
 Also, we would become indifferent to all forms of external stimuli, especially those related to fear and sexual responses.